 Fair to say the chefs at the Savoy had time to perfect the recipe.
 Indeed he insisted that this omelette was made for him wherever he travelled in the world.
 Thus the dish was named after him!

-Hosting your own brunch then take the stress out of it and head to our Ultimate Guide to Brunch.
-In this article, you’ll find all our brunch recipes together in one place with some great advice on how to get started.
+Hosting your own brunch then take the stress out of it and head to my Ultimate Guide to Brunch.
+In this article, you'll find all my brunch recipes together in one place with some great advice on how to get started.

 Simple Omelette Arnold Bennett